-- It has been repeatedly made clear that a dwarf without an ax is not a dwarf.
-Vimes, after a dwarf attack on his home and with every reason to hate dwarfs and a 10000 year old quasi-demonic thing of pure vengeance riding in his head orders dwarfs to disarm and only unbends when they stubbornly refuse to drop their axes (the rest of their weapons, they drop).
+- It has been repeatedly made clear that a dwarf without an axe is not a dwarf.
+Vimes, after a dwarf attack on his home and with every reason to hate dwarfs and a 10000 year old quasi-demonic thing of pure vengeance riding in his head orders a group of dwarfs to disarm but still concedes one axe each.
 Grag Bashfullsson doesn't carry one.
-This is made clear at the end of the book when there is a "discussion" between Grags about how to be a dwarf.Grag Bashfullsson: No!
+At the end of the book there is a "discussion" between Grags about how to be a dwarf.Grag Bashfullsson: No!
 Sire, please!
 This is an argument between Grags!

 Ardent: You strike at the very root of us!
 At the root!

 Bashfullsson: Then strike back. [holds out empty hands] And put your sword away, Commander Vimes.
 This is dwarf business.
 Ardent?
 I'm still standing.
 What do you believe in?
 Ha'ak!
 Ga strak ja'ada!

-Unarguably one of the greatest crowning moment of awesome is when Graag Bashfullson is translating what the cube says, and has to shout "I WHO SPEAK TO YOU NOW AM B'HRIAN BLOOD-AXE, BY RIGHT OF THE SCONE THE TRUE KING OF THE DWARFS!"
+- He effortlessly translates what the cube says, and has to shout "I WHO SPEAK TO YOU NOW AM B'HRIAN BLOOD-AXE, BY RIGHT OF THE SCONE THE TRUE KING OF THE DWARFS!"

 - Bashfulsson talked Vimes into letting him supervise his interrogation of Helmclever.
-Given how furious Vimes was at that point, how ready he clearly was to take his anger out on just about any dwarf around, and the fact that Bashfulsson had good reason to believe that a good chunk of his anger was coming from the demonic vengeance creature that had infected him without his knowledge, getting him to see reason was not only brave but also pretty damn impressive.
+Given that Vimes was in a white-hot fury and clearly ready to take his anger out on just about any dwarf who looked at him wrong, and that Bashfulsson had good reason to believe that he was being influenced by the demonic vengeance creature that had infected him without his knowledge, getting him to see reason was not only brave but also pretty damn impressive.
 He actually left Vimes speechless.Vimes: I'm not in the habit of beating up prisoners, if that's what you're implying.